Skip to main content

 </property>

-Configure the following three options in your catalog configuration:
+Configure the following options in your catalog configuration:

 • security.kerberos.login.keytab: Absolute path to a Kerberos keytab file that contains the user credentials.
 Please make sure it is copied to each machine.